 2. The operator will ask for your name, so you'll probably hear "Onamae wa?" or if they are truly polite, "Onamae, onegaishimasu."
 State your name as pronounced in katakana.
 Again, your last name is usually enough.

 3. State your address or current location.
 It will help if you can give the dispatch company some landmarks, but it's not usually necessary.
 Just your address is enough.
 If you live in a condominium or an apartment building, no need to state your room number.

 4. Listen to the operator.
 Usually they will say how far out (in minutes) their closest cab is to your location.
 In Nihonggo, minutes is "hun" or "pun", depending on the number that precedes it.
 So you might hear "go hun" (5 minutes) or "san pun" (3 minutes) from them.
 What it all means is you only have those number of minutes to get to the front of your building and wait for your cab to arrive.

 5. Once the cab arrives, DO NOT open the cab door.
 Well, that is because you don't have to.
 The passenger door automatically opens and closes for you.
 If you've got luggage, the trunk will open first just before the cab driver gets out of the car to assist you with the bags.
 After he's done with your bags, he will immediately go into the car to open the passenger door from the inside.
 You also don't have to close the door once you are in; it will also automatically close.

 6. Once in the cab, state the destination address or name in Japanese; if you can't, have the address written out for you beforehand and show it to the cab driver.
 Again, end your sentence with "onegaishimasu".

 Simple, isn't it?
 Now why don't you give it a try.
-I'll probably not going to wish you to have fun hailing a cab, as you might have too much fun and do it a lot and it will definitely cost you - a flag-down rate of 730 yen (in Tokyo) is no joke!
+I'll rather not wish you to have fun hailing a cab, as you might have too much fun, do it a lot, and it will definitely cost you - a flag-down rate of 730 yen (in Tokyo) is no joke!

 Nonetheless, good luck!